 Cons of Using Barter Card

 First, is their convertion rate.
-Their convertion rate is too high.
-For instance, if you are converting from naira they convert at a whooping rate of N497 even higher than what you’ll get in the black market.
+Their conversion rate is too high.
+Infact, it is expensive using their card considering their conversion rate.
+For instance, if you are converting from naira they convert at a whooping rate of N497 (rate as of the time of writing this article) even higher than what you’ll get in the black market.
 This is too high considering that banks are converting at most N420.
 I guess they are doing this to be on the safe side due to dollar fluctuation so that they don’t lose money incase dollar rises above their conversion rate.